SOUTH WEST ENGLAND:

 The area around Newcastle, North East England, the edge of the country is where England ends and Scotland begins and is very much another unsung corner of Britain with warm, friendly, welcoming people.
 Durham and Northumberland have history and inescapable ties to the past.
 The fifth century monastery of Holy Island, Lindisfarne, the 800 year old Durham Cathedral, Alnwick Castle, one of the largest castles in the country and recently used in the Harry Potter films, and of course Hadrians Wall, the ancient divide between England and Scotland, are all here.

 The coastline of the North East facing out towards the North Sea is wild and beautiful with some surprisingly nice sandy beaches along the way.
 The area is one of rolling hills and farms, and the northern part of the Pennines especially has some great walks and hikes.
 It gets only a modest amount of tourism, and so, especially off season, a farm cottage stay here will allow you to have all this wild country to yourself.
-Farther down, the gentle Durham Dales has all its more southern cousins have without the hoards of tourists.
+Farther down, the gentle Durham Dales have the beauty of the Yorkshire Dales but without the hoards of tourists.

 Our Recommended Farm Stays in North East England: Farmstays/North East-England

 The beauty of Scotland, The Highlands in particular, need no introduction for almost anyone, especially farm-stay holiday enthusiasts.
 Rural Scotland is beautiful in a wild and wonderful way and is a tourist magnet for visitors from all around the world.
 Though Edinburgh is, rightfully so, a hugely visited city, the main attraction of Scotland is it amazing landscapes.
-Its glens and mountains, its islands and lakes.
+Its glens and mountains, its islands, lakes, and its ancient castles.
 Loch Lomond not far from Glasgow and Loch Ness much farther up in the North near Inverness are known around the world as are the likes of The West Highland Way and The Isle Of Skye.

 The Northern Highlands above the Caledonian Canal are sparsely populated and especially off season, you can walk or hike for miles and miles without seeing a single other soul.
 It’s a tough barren place, with harsh, changeable weather even at the best of times.
 The more adventurous can move on from here North to the seldom visited and fascinating Orkney Islands or farther North again to the Shetlands, almost more Scandinavian than Scottish.